kivy/kivy/doc/sources/gsoc.rst

 specific operating systems have come to expect.

-Depending on which project you choose you may need to know Cython, OpenGL ES2, Java, Objective-C, or C in addition to python.
-We make heavy use of Cython and OpenGL for computational and graphics performance where it matters, and the other languages are typically involved in accesses OS or provider level APIs.
+Depending on which project you choose you may need to know Cython, OpenGL ES2, Java, Objective-C, or C in addition to Python.
+We make heavy use of Cython and OpenGL for computational and graphics performance where it matters, and the other languages are typically involved in accessing OS or provider level APIs.

-We are hoping to participate in Google Summer of Code 2015.
+We are hoping to participate in Google Summer of Code 2016.
 This page showcases some ideas for GSoC projects and corresponding guidelines for students contributing to the Kivy Framework.